 To register and qualify for WOSB status with the federal government, an organization must meet all the following criteria:

-If you believe your business qualifies for WOSB certification begin registration today and join the rest of the WOSB organizations that succeed in the federal marketplace.
+If you believe your business qualifies for WOSB certification, begin registration today and join the rest of the WOSB organizations that succeed in the federal marketplace.

 Furthermore, if you’re interested in also pursuing EDWOSB (Economically Disadvantaged WOSBs) status, an organization must also meet the following eligibility requirements, in addition to those for WOSB status.
 The full-time female(s) who holds the highest official position must have:

 The federal government reserves 5% (roughly $25 billion) of the annual contracts that they allocate to businesses each year for WOSBs.
-That translates to billions of dollars in exclusive work opportunities which other registered businesses in the federal marketplace can’t compete for.
+That translates to billions of dollars in exclusive work opportunities that other registered businesses in the federal marketplace can’t compete for.

-with registration renewals and review your federal account to make sure everything is accurate, compliant, and optimized for the government contracts and awards you apply for in the future.
+Once your WOSB-certified business successfully enters the federal marketplace, we’ll stay with you to help with registration renewals.
+Beyond that, we’ll also review your federal account to make sure everything is accurate, compliant, and optimized for the government contracts and awards you apply for in the future!

 If a WOSB submits their certification application with errors, those business owners might need to restart the entire registration process again under even harsher guidelines.
 Not to mention, with the limited time left for WOSB self-registration in mind, that kind of delay can be detrimental to a business’ final certification status.

-On top of that, if the WOSB does manage to receive approval despite some clerical errors when filing, that faulty information can go on to create payment delays and negatively impact an organization’s ability to win future contracts.
+On top of that, if the WOSB does receive approval despite some clerical errors when filing, that faulty information can go on to create payment delays and negatively impact an organization’s ability to win future contracts.